*-Autonomous Envelopes and Conservativity: Conservativity

 \section{Conservativity}

-Since closed symmetric monoidal and $\ast$-autonomous categories model intuitionistic and classical linear logic, respectively, \cref{thm:main2} implies a conservativity result.
+Since closed symmetric monoidal and $\ast$-autonomous categories model intuitionistic and classical linear logic, respectively, \cref{thm:main2} implies a (1-)conservativity result.

 \begin{thm} Classical linear logic with $(-)^\bot, \ten, \coten, \unit, \bot, \hom, \&, \oplus$ is conservative over intuitionistic linear logic with $\ten, \unit, \hom, \&, \oplus$ (but not $\mathbf{0},\top$). \end{thm} \begin{proof} Let \mamll and \imamll denote the given fragments, and let $T$ be a theory in \imamll.
-By imposing an appropriate equivalence relation on proofs from $T$ in \imamll and \mamll respectively, we obtain a closed symmetric monoidal category $\cC_T$ and a $\ast$-autonomous category $\cD_T$, both with binary products and coproducts, and each freely generated by a model of $T$ among categories with the same structure.
+By imposing an appropriate equivalence relation on proofs from $T$ in \imamll and \mamll respectively, we obtain a closed symmetric monoidal category $\cC_T$ and a $\ast$-autonomous category $\cD_T$, both with binary products and coproducts, and each freely generated by a model of $T$.

 By \cref{thm:main2}, $\cC_T$ embeds fully in $\env{\cC_T}$ preserving all the structure.
 Since $\env{\cC_T}$ is a \mbox{$\ast$-auto}\-nomous model of $T$, this embedding factors up to isomorphism through $\cD_T$.
 Now any sequent in the language of \imamll over $T$ that is provable in \mamll yields a morphism in $\cD_T$ between objects in the image of $\cC_T$.
 Hence such a morphism also exists in $\env{\cC_T}$, and thus also in $\cC_T$. \end{proof}